Blog Layout

 The Coaching Habit, if you’re not sure where to begin.
 He suggests you price your services at “fear plus 10%,” or 10% more than what you feel comfortable asking for.

 The industry also relies on parent coaches making a good living in order to continue expanding its reach, something that is directly related to your rates.
-I touched on it earlier on an individual level, but it’s also critical for the expansion of the industry which directly supports you and your business!
+I touched on it earlier on an individual level, but it’s also critical for the expansion of the industry that directly supports you and your business!

 As an example from a totally different industry, take photography.
 This art/service is wildly priced from one extreme to the other.
-When one photographer charges a super low amount it makes it much more challenging for people to pay what is ultimately a more reasonable level of compensation.
+When one photographer charges a super low amount, it makes it much more challenging for people to pay what is ultimately a more reasonable level of compensation.
 The skill to artfully document the beautiful moments in life should allow you to make a good living.

-The same holds true for the gift of guiding families through powerful transformations.
-The stronger the parent coaching industry is, the easier it will be to get clients.
+to get clients.
 With every year of experience you have, you’ll find yourself easily charging more and more.
 Increasing your rates regularly is also a great way to get to where you want to go and allows you to get used to the price you are asking for over time.

 Charging more is not a spectator sport